axiom-data-science/portal-docs/overview.rst

 	Within the catalog, you can browse or search all OOI instrument data organized by array, platform, node, instrument, or sensor parameter.By default, the data layers are shown in alphabetical order.
 	The data catalog is built around a familiar search interface, with several important elements arranged around the screen:

 	* Browse datasets by category (array, platform, node, glider, instrument, or parameter) in the upper left.
 	* Filter by cascading result type in the column on the left.
-	* Advanced search options in the center toolbar(Spatial filter, Filter time filter, Keyword search, Depth filter).
-	* Browse detailed information about datasets using the Inventory, Download, Annotations, Deployment, and More Information tabs.
-A list of datasets that match your search criteria in the center of the page.
+	* A gridded display of data charts that match your search criteria in the center of the page.

 	.. _ooi_terms_defined: